Sagrada Família: 20th century

 On the subject of the extremely long construction period, Gaudí is said to have remarked: "My client is not in a hurry."
 When Gaudí died in 1926, the basilica was between 15 and 25 percent complete.
 After Gaudí's death, work continued under the direction of his main disciple Domènec Sugrañes i Gras until interrupted by the Spanish Civil War in 1936.
 Parts of the unfinished basilica and Gaudí's models and workshop were destroyed during the war.
 The present design is based on reconstructed versions of the plans that were burned in a fire as well as on modern adaptations.
 Since 1940, the architects Francesc Quintana, Isidre Puig Boada, Lluís Bonet i Garí and Francesc Cardoner have carried on the work.
 The illumination was designed by Carles Buïgas.
 The director until 2012 was the son of Lluís Bonet, Jordi Bonet i Armengol.
 Armengol began introducing computers into the design and construction process in the 1980s.

 21st century

-In this model, the remaining parts to be built are shown in brown (2025).

 New stonework at Sagrada Família (left) is visible against the stained and weathered older sections (right).